Shih-Yu/Articles/Cronos_Setup/truffle_config.md

  >You can use ```npm i```, I chose to use ```-y``` to bypass each setup step questions during the install

- Once we installed npm, we will import two dependecies we will use for our project
+ Once we installed npm, we will import two dependencies we will use for our project

 - [ ] [dotenv](https://www.npmjs.com/package/dotenv) to hide our private keys